The Cornish Pasty |

 Being born and bred in West Cornwall and having worked all my life in Plymouth, Devon, I like to think my thoughts are well-balanced in this matter (KR)

-There is no doubt that the home-made pasty was part of the life of the tin miners, farmers and fishermen (and their families) in both Cornwall and Devon back into the far distant past
+There is no doubt that the home-made pasty was part of the life of the tin miners and farmers (and their families) in both Cornwall and Devon back into the far distant past

 The Cornwall/Devon rivalry is perhaps irrelevant since Chretien de Troyes mentions the pasty in Romances about knights of the Round Table that were set in Arthurian Cornwall, written in 1170.